shetty-prasad/k8s/advanced/istio.md

 ```

 **Routing Between Service Versions**
 Using Virtual Services in conjunction with destination rules (which define subsets like v1 and v2), you can precisely control traffic percentages.
+Using this method A/B testing is also performed .
 For example, the following Virtual Service configuration directs 99% of traffic to subset v1 and 1% to subset v2:

 ```
 apiVersion: networking.istio.io/v1alpha3